thulin82/website/content/kunskap/1012_klass-relationer.md

         self.other = Other(name)

     def printName(self):
-        print("%s and my nickname is %s" % (self.other.name, self.nickName))
+        print("My name is %s and my nickname is %s" % (self.other.name, self.nickName))

     def accesParentPrivat(self):
         print("I can access " + self.other._privat)